Language Movement Primitives: Grounding Language Models in Robot Motion: Experiments

 \section{Experiments}

 \begingroup \endgroup

 To demonstrate the effectiveness of LMP, we compare it to state-of-the-art baselines and conduct extensive ablations in a controlled tabletop manipulation setting involving household objects.
-We evaluate LMP on $20$ household tasks (\fig{experiments}), assessing overall task success rate compared to $\pi_{0.5}$~\cite{intelligence2025pi_} and TrajGen~\cite{Kwon2024Language}.
+We evaluate LMP on $31$ household manipulation tasks (\fig{experiments}), covering the full set of tasks evaluated in~\cite{Kwon2024Language}.
+We compare overall task success rates against $\pi_{0.5}$~\cite{intelligence2025pi_} and TrajGen~\cite{Kwon2024Language}.
 Furthermore, we ablate our method to evaluate the impact of free-form natural language feedback on motion generation as well as the impact of grounding subtask identification through task decomposition.
-Videos of our experiments are available here: \url{https://collab.me.vt.edu/lmp}

 \p{Setup} We evaluate these methods on a 7-DoF Franka Emika Panda robot arm with a UMI gripper (see \fig{experiments}).
 We use a mounted Orbbec Femto Mega camera for RGB-D imagery.
 For $\pi_{0.5}$, we instead use two Intel Realsense D435 cameras: one mounted on the robot end-effector and one statically mounted with an isometric view of the workspace, covering the same field of view.
 We use Gemini Robotics-ER 1.5~\cite{team2025gemini} to obtain object labels $\{l_i\}_{i=1}^M$.
 These labels are then passed to LangSAM~\cite{liu2024grounding, ravi2024sam}, which produces fine-grained object segmentations.
 These segmentation masks are subsequently projected onto the depth image to recover the corresponding 3D object bounding boxes.
 We use these bounding boxes to determine the approximate yaw of each object relative to the end-effector orientation.
 Leveraging its strong capabilities in physical scene understanding and multimodal reasoning for robotic tasks, we also employ Gemini Robotics-ER as our task decomposer.
 We use GPT-5.2~\cite{openai_gpt5_2_system_card_2025} as the generator policy.
 Feedback, when needed, is provided by a single person to ensure consistency across the evaluation.